w3c/webextensions/proposals/hasCrossSiteAncestor.md

 None

 ## Alternatives
-The hasCrossSiteAncestor value could be a value that is not exposed to extensions at all.
-Browsers that choose to include a cross-site ancestor chain bit in their partitioned cookies, could calculate the expected value of the cross-site ancestor chain bit from the URL associated with the cookie and the topLevelSite in the partitionKey.
-However, this could cause extensions to be unable to correctly set or get cookies (in an A1->B->A2 situation) as the browser may calculate the incorrect value for hasCrossSiteAncestor since it would not be explicitly provided by the extension.
+The `hasCrossSiteAncestor` value could be a value that is not exposed to extensions at all.
+Browsers that choose to include a cross-site ancestor chain bit in their partitioned cookies, could calculate the expected value of the cross-site ancestor chain bit from the URL associated with the cookie and the `topLevelSite` in the `partitionKey`.
+However, this could cause extensions to be unable to correctly set or get cookies (in an A1->B->A2 situation) as the browser may calculate the incorrect value for `hasCrossSiteAncestor` since it would not be explicitly provided by the extension.

 ### Existing Workarounds
 To access cookies with the same `topLevelSite` but different `hasCrossSiteAncestor` values (A1->B->A2 context), developers can remove the `Partitioned` attribute from the cookie and use the Storage Access API in the context of web pages.

 ### Open Web API
-The APIs being expanded to include the hasCrossSiteAncestor boolean are specific to extensions.
+The APIs being expanded to include the `hasCrossSiteAncestor` boolean are specific to extensions.

 ## Implementation Notes